-Staff or students, who are the subjects of allegations of a breach of this Code or research misconduct will be treated consistently with legal requirements and principles of procedural fairness and natural justice, and in a manner respectful of cultural sensitivities.
+Staff or students who are the subjects of allegations of a breach of this Code or research misconduct will be treated consistently with legal requirements and principles of procedural fairness and natural justice and in a manner respectful of cultural sensitivities.

 Confidentiality will be maintained and privacy respected.
-Where there has been public awareness of allegations and investigation of research misconduct and the allegations have been shown to be unfounded, the public record should be corrected.
+Where there has been public awareness of allegations, and after an investigation of research misconduct, the allegations are unfounded, the public record should be corrected.